Lanarkshire and Dumbartonshire Railway: The Lanarkshire and Dumbartonshire Railway approved

 From Maryhill the L&DR continued west and then south in tunnel to a triangular junction near the bank of the Clyde.
 An eastward arm led through Partick to the Stobcross station of the Central line; the westward arm continued close to the river through Scotstoun and Yoker, serving numerous industrial sites, then looping north at Clydebank.
 Crossing over and then under the North British line, it continued between the Forth and Clyde Canal and the Clyde to Bowling, where it crossed to the north of the canal and the NBR line, then looping south of the NBR at Dumbuck to a new Dumbarton East station, finally joining the North British line at Dumbarton Junction.

 The Lanarkshire and Dumbartonshire line was originally proposed (in 1891) to run through Dumbarton to Aber Bay, near Ross Priory on the east shore of Loch Lomond.
-This would have closely followed the North British line in the confines of the valley of the River Leven.
-The duplication aroused considerable opposition from residents and shareholders, and the compromise had been reached that the section of the existing line from Dumbarton to Balloch would be made joint.
-This arrangement was confirmed by Act of Parliament of 27 July 1892, and incidentally included transfer to joint control of steamers on Loch Lomond.
+This would have run through the Vale of Leven, on the east side of the River Leven, while the NBR line ran on the west side.
+The duplication aroused considerable opposition from shareholders, and the compromise was reached that the section of the existing line from Dumbarton to Balloch would be made joint.
+This arrangement was confirmed by Act of Parliament of 27 July 1892, and included transfer to joint control of steamers on Loch Lomond.
 From Dumbarton Junction the NBR line to Balloch was to be transferred to joint control, between the NBR, the L&DR and the Caledonian Railway, on the day that the L&DR opened its line for passengers to that point.
 The joint section would be called the Dumbarton and Balloch Joint Railway.